 Statute of Limitations for Clergy Sexual Abuse in Texas

 Victims of child sexual abuse in Texas currently have 30 years to report the crime.
 According to the Associated Press, the Statute of Limitations was recently extended from age 33 to age 48.
+Read our blog on the age of consent in Texas to fully understand what constitutes child sexual abuse.

 Call Reich & Binstock Today